ajibolagenius/3d_todo_tobamsgroup/CONTRIBUTING.md

 - Use functional components with hooks
 - Prefer Server Components when possible, use Client Components only when needed
-- Keep 3D components performant (target 60fps)
+- Keep 3D components performant (target 60fps) and split large files into smaller subcomponents (see `components/three/`)
 - Ensure all components are accessible (ARIA labels, keyboard navigation)
 - Use Tailwind CSS for styling